Let’s face it, some foods are inherently better for us than others.

-Cartilage can be damaged by an enzyme broccoli just so happens to block in the body.
-The broccoli itself doesn’t do this, but a neat compound called sulforaphane does exist in the vegetable.
+It could also slow its progression in people who already suffer from arthritis.
+Cartilage can be damaged by an enzyme that broccoli blocks in the body.
+The broccoli itself doesn’t do this, but a compound called sulforaphane does exist in the vegetable.

 This compound also seems to have antimicrobial properties, according to the latest research.
 And if that wasn’t enough this same compound has also been powerful enough to kill off stem cells associated with cancer.

-While an average serving is supposed to be 80 grams, if you up that to 100 grams you can enjoy one and a half times the amount of vitamin C you’re recommended to have each day.
-You also get a shot of vitamin A, B-complex vitamins and assorted other nutrients.
+While an average serving is around 80g, if you increase that to 100g you can enjoy one and a half times your recommended daily allowance of vitamin C. You also get a shot of vitamin A, B-complex vitamins and various other nutrients.

-Research has shown that phytonutrients seem to have the power to reduce an individual’s risk of suffering from heart disease and diabetes.
-Cancer could also be a reduced risk according to this research, which dovetails in with what we learned above about sulforaphane.
+Research has shown that phytonutrients seem to be able to reduce an individual’s risk of developing heart disease and diabetes.
+There may also be a reduced risk of cancer, according to this research.
+This dovetails nicely with what we learned above about sulforaphane.

-According to another body of research myrosinase – existing naturally in broccoli – changes certain chemicals in the vegetable known as glucosinolates into isothiocyanates.
-It’s not essential to remember those names – all you need to know is the change means you get even more cancer-fighting properties from each portion of broccoli you eat.
+According to another body of research, myrosinase – existing naturally in broccoli – changes certain chemicals in the vegetable known as glucosinolates into isothiocyanates.
+This transformation means you get even more cancer-fighting properties from each portion of broccoli you eat.

 An article of this length actually can’t fit in all the goodies broccoli has in store for us when we eat it regularly.
 Research has shown all kinds of other beneficial properties as well.
 If you ever needed an excuse to introduce more green vegetables into your diet, maybe you should start today by buying or ideally growing some of your own broccoli.